Management and Security powered by Landesk

-The administrator uses the Hardware Password Manager features in Management Suite to manage Hardware Password Manager devices and create and deploy policies to these devices.
+The administrator uses the Hardware Password Manager features in Endpoint Manager to manage Hardware Password Manager devices and create and deploy policies to these devices.
 These policies determine how Hardware Password Manager is implemented for the devices; for example, the administrator selects which user options are available on Hardware Password Manager devices as part of the policy definition.

 Each managed Hardware Password Manager device is registered with the Hardware Password Manager server when the user logs in.
 One or more users are also enrolled on the device, which gives them login access to the device as an authorized user.
 In addition, both administrative and service technician users can access devices within the parameters set by the Ivanti administrator.

 As you configure this installation, you will set up an LDAP server to act as the LDAP authentication server for Hardware Password Manager.
 Next, you install the Hardware Password Manager client software on individual Lenovo devices that are equipped with an HPM BIOS.

 After completing these installation tasks, you can begin registering Lenovo Hardware Password Manager devices on the Hardware Password Manager server (the Ivanti core server) and enroll users on those devices.

 Installing Hardware Password Manager on the Endpoint Manager core server and setting up the LDAP authentication server

 The first task is to install the ThinkVantage Hardware Password Manager patch on an LDMS core server.
 As part of this installation, you need to configure the settings for an LDAP server on your network that will perform LDAP authentication of users enrolled on Lenovo Hardware Password Manager devices.